Immigration of Individuals

 rutland & partners is the leading Czech law firm representing foreigners in the appeals process when a visa, residence permit or its extension is refused.
 Please note that you have only 15 days to appeal a negative decision from the day it has been delivered to you.
 The sooner you contact us, the higher are your chances of a successful appeal.

 Do you want Czech citizenship?
-We will get for you!!!
+We will get it for you!!!

 You can obtain Czech citizenship in two ways: if you have been residing in the Czech Republic for ten years, or if you have Czech ancestors who left the country within the past 100 years.
 Both types of clients can turn to us for help in obtaining a Czech passport and thereby gaining free access to the countries of the European Union.
 Even if you don’t qualify for obtaining Czech citizenship through ancestry, your residence status can be upgraded by obtaining a permanent residence permit by being a member of a Czech expatriate community abroad.